Roman Forum and Imperial Forums Walking Tour, Rome

 2) Templum Veneris et Romae (Temple of Venus and Roma)

-The Temple of Venus and Roma, believed to be the largest temple in Ancient Rome, stood on the Velian Hill, between the eastern edge of the Forum Romanum and the Colosseum.
-Constructed by Emperor Hadrian, the temple was dedicated to two goddesses: Venus Felix, the bringer of good fortune, and Roma Aeterna, the personification of eternal Rome.
+The Temple of Venus and Roma is said to be the largest temple of Ancient Rome.
+Constructed by Emperor Hadrian on the Velian Hill, between the eastern edge of the Roman Forum and the Colosseum, it was dedicated to two goddesses: Venus, the goddess of love and bringer of good fortune, and Roma, the personification of eternal Rome.

-The construction of the temple began in 121 AD and was completed in 141 AD under Emperor Antoninus Pius, with its official inauguration taking place in 135 AD by Emperor Hadrian.
-However, the temple suffered damage from a fire in 307 AD and was later restored with modifications by Emperor Maxentius.
+The construction began in 121 AD and was completed 20 years later, with the official inauguration taking place another six years after that.
+The temple suffered damage from a fire in 307 AD, and eventually underwent modifications.

-The entrance to each cella was adorned with a row of four columns, creating a tetrastyle design.
-The temple was surrounded by colonnaded entrances that terminated in staircases leading down to the Colosseum.
-This arrangement provided a grand and impressive approach to the temple.
+The entrance to each chamber was adorned with a row of four columns.
+Surrounding the temple, colonnaded entrances terminated in staircases leading down to the Colosseum.
+This arrangement provided a grand and impressive approach to the building.

-One fascinating aspect of the temple, devised by Emperor Hadrian, was the symbolic connection between the two goddesses.
-Venus, in addition to her role as the goddess of love, also represented "Amor" in Latin.
-By placing the divinities of Venus and Rome back-to-back in a single temple, a subtle symmetry was created, as "AMOR" is "ROMA" spelled backward.
+One fascinating aspect of it, devised by Emperor Hadrian, was the symbolic connection between the two goddesses.
+By placing the divinities of Venus and Rome back-to-back in a single temple, a subtle symmetry was achieved in a sense that the Latin word "AMOR" (meaning love) can also be read as "ROMA" (which means Rome), if spelled backward.

-The Temple of Venus and Roma, with its colossal size and architectural ingenuity, stood as a remarkable testament to the imperial grandeur and religious devotion of ancient Rome.
-While the temple no longer stands in its complete form, the remnants and historical accounts provide valuable insights into the magnificent structures of the Roman Empire.
+While the Temple of Venus and Roma no longer stands in its complete form, its remnants and historical accounts provide valuable insights into the colossality and ingenuity of Roman imperial architecture.

 3) Arco di Tito (Arch of Titus)

-The arch serves as a visual testament to the triumphal procession held in 71 AD, following the Roman victory that culminated in the fall of Jerusalem.
-The arch's panels vividly depict scenes from this momentous event, offering one of the few contemporary representations of artifacts from Herod's Temple.
-While not explicitly mentioned, the panels closely mirror the narrative of the Roman procession described a decade earlier in Josephus' "The Jewish War."
+The arch's panels vividly depict scenes from this momentous event, offering one of the few contemporary representations of artifacts from Herod's Temple including the menorah, a multi-branched candelabra, used in the religious rituals of Judaism.
+While not explicitly mentioned, the panels closely mirror the narrative of the Roman procession described a decade earlier in the book titled "The Jewish War" written by Josephus, a first-century Roman-Jewish historian.

 4) Tempio di Romolo (Temple of Romulus)